hoang-rio/lux-grid-watcher/README.md

 I also developed an app for Android/iOS.
 If you need it feel free to contact me

 ## Webviewer
-* Build FE with command `cd web_viewer/fe_src && yarn install && yarn build`
+* Build FE with command `cd web_viewer/fe_src && yarn install && yarn build` (Ignore this step if you runing via docker)
-* Now you can see LuxPower realtime webviewer in http://locahost:88 (This url can be change by modify variable in `.env` file) like image bellow.
+* Now you can see LuxPower realtime webviewer in http://locahost:88 (This url can be change by modify `PORT` variable in `.env` file) like image bellow.

 <center>
 <picture style="max-width: 800px">